I2PC/docs/docs/Installation/Installations/index.rst

 Installation
 """"""""""""""""""

 a.
-Install las release of Xmipp from terminal
+Install last release of Xmipp from terminal

    .. code-block:: bash